Dolphiq/craft3-plugin-sitemap/README.md

 # Xml Sitemap plugin for Craft CMS 3.x

-Craft 3 plugin that provides an easy way to enable and manage a xml sitemap for search engines like Google
+Craft 3 plugin that provides an easy way to enable and manage an XML sitemap for search engines like Google

 ![Screenshot](resources/screenshots/screenshot1.png)